davdma/davdma.github.io/_posts/2025-07-29-Learning-Git.md

 - For cleaner commit history when incorporating remote changes, fetch and rebase instead of the default fetch and merge with `git pull --rebase` option.
 - For reading the commit logs, show diffs with `git log -p`.
 Abbreviated stats (lines modified etc.) can be shown with `--stat` and the ASCII graph with `--graph`.
 Can also limit to specific files with `git log -- path/to/file`.
 - For reading diffs with more context, use the `-U` flag, add the number of lines you want around the diffs with an integer after the flag, for example, `git diff -U8` for 8 lines of context instead of the default 3.
+- For seeing what git files you currently have tracked you can use `git ls-files .`.

 ---